-bar, restaurant, library, function facilities, free Wi-Fi, civil wedding licence, unsuitable for disabled.
+bar, restaurant, library, function facilities, free Wi-Fi, civil wedding licence, terrace, lawn, unsuitable for disabled.

 all ages welcomed (1 family room).